10 Best Sites to Buy Instagram Followers (2026)

 Will my followers drop off over time?

-Some drop-off is normal — expect 5-15% of bought followers to disappear within 30 days, varying by service quality.
-The top services on this list offset this with 30-day refill guarantees that replace dropped followers automatically; we verified this works on Likes.io, StormLikes, and Twicsy.
+Some drop-off is normal: expect 5-15% of bought followers to disappear within 30 days, varying by service quality.
+The top services on this list offset this with 30-day refill guarantees that replace dropped followers automatically; we verified this on the two pilot services we bought from directly, Likes.io and Twicsy.
 If a service doesn't offer a refill guarantee, assume the drop-off is permanent.

 Do I need to give my Instagram password to buy followers?

 No, and you should never use a service that asks for it.
-Reputable Instagram follower services only require your public username (handle) — the same string anyone can see on your profile.
-None of the 10 services on this list ever requested a password during our testing.
+Reputable Instagram follower services only require your public username (handle), the same string anyone can see on your profile.
+When we walked through each of the 10 services' checkout flows, none of them required a password.
 If a checkout flow asks for your password, close the tab.
 Sharing your Instagram password also violates Instagram's Terms of Service and can trigger account suspension.

 Should I buy Instagram followers for my business account?